adityashrm21/adityashrm21.github.io/_posts/2018-10-2-Restricted-Boltzmann-Machines.md

 ### Conclusion

 What we discussed in this post was a simple Restricted Boltzmann Machine architecture.
-There are many variations and improvements on it and the algorithms used for the training and optimizing RBMs (that I will hopefully cover in the future posts).
+There are many variations and improvements on RBMs and the algorithms used for their training and optimization (that I will hopefully cover in the future posts).
 I hope this helped you understand and get an idea about this awesome generative algorithm.
 In the next post, we will apply RBMs to build a recommendation system for books!

 #### Sources:
 * [Wikipedia - Restricted Boltzmann Machine](https://en.wikipedia.org/wiki/Restricted_Boltzmann_machine)